310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-He isn't family.
+He isn’t family.
 I’m simply subjected to the misfortune of being stuck in an undesirable yet inseparable relationship.
 {% endbubble %}

 {% bubble Kuro %}